Proximify/packman/README.md

 # Packman

-This Composer plugin creates one package manager per project and serves private packages to Composer from a local web server.
-It assumes that all private packages have the same namespace and are hosted at the same web service with a common URL prefix (e.g. `https://github.com/CompanyName/...`).
+This Composer plugin creates a package manager and serves private packages to Composer from a local web server.
+By default, it creates one package manager per project and the web server is started and stopped automatically when needed by a composer task.
+Packman assumes that all private packages have the same namespace that that they are hosted by the same web service (i.e. they a common URL prefix, such as `https://github.com/CompanyName/...`).

 ## How it works

-The plugin reads the `composer.json` of the root project looks for packages listed under `require` and `require-dev` whose namespace is equal to the root project's.
-Such packages are assumed to be private and are served from a **local package manager** using a composer repository (public ones will still be found by Composer at packagist.org before their local versions).
+Every time composer runs a task, the plugin reads the `composer.json` of the root project and looks for packages listed under `require` and `require-dev`.
+The packages whose namespace is equal to that of the root project are considered candidate private packages.
+The set of candidates is pruned by ignoring the ones publicly available from Packagist.
+The final set of private packages are downloaded from the their source location and served from a **local web server** acting as a composer-type repository.

 ### Steps

-1. Read the `composer.json` of the root project and search for requirements in the same namespace than the root project.
-Also consider the new packages being required via the CLI.
+1. Read the `composer.json` of the root project and search for requirements in the same namespace than the root project;
+2. Add any new package requested by the current Composer CLI command (e.g. `composer require my-org/my-package`);
+3. Ignore the candidate private packages that are available at Packagist;
-2. Create a [Satis](https://composer.github.io/satis/) repository in the sub-folder **private_packages** with the selected packages.
+4. Create a [Satis](https://composer.github.io/satis/) repository in the sub-folder **private_packages/repos** with the selected packages;
-3. Start a PHP built-in web server on the **private_packages/repos** folder at `localhost:8081` for the duration of any Composer command, and close it when done.
+5. Start a PHP built-in web server on the **private_packages/repos** folder at `localhost:8081` for the duration of any Composer command, and close it when done;
-4. Tell Composer to also look for repositories in the temporary local packaging server at `localhost:8081`.
+6. Tell Composer to also look for repositories in the temporary local packaging server at `localhost:8081`.

 ## Getting started

+Packman assumes that the standard ssh credentials required to fetch the needed repositories have been set up already.
+That's the usual case since you are probably using git to fetch your repositories.

 ### Method 1: Global install